konker/konker.dev/DESIGN.md

     - Project page template
       - More like a documentation style
       - Can we somehow use/leverage starlight here?
+        - This is a tradeoff:
+          - PRO: very good documentation features, responsive, light/dark, auto-index doc folder trees
+          - CON: not designed to be per-project, more like for a standalone site
+          - CON: will need a lot of hacking to make it fit with the rest of the site design
+            - QUESTION: is this hacking worth it, or should we go to the effort of creating our own implementation?
   - About page content
   - Footer content
     - Share links?